- Air pollution can have serious negative effects on your skin.

 Additionally, the EPA shares information regarding air pollution via its website.
 Information is shown via Google Earth, indicating which facilities are currently producing the most of certain pollutants, including PM, oxides, and VOCs.

-» For more advice on preventing and reversing the effects of pollution on your skin, schedule a consultation with a board-certified dermatologist in your area.
+» For more advice on preventing and reversing the effects of pollution on your skin, meet our Medical Review Team.